International Motor Show Germany

-The International Motor Show Germany or International Mobility Show Germany, in German known as the Internationale Automobil-Ausstellung (IAA – International Automobile Exhibition), is one of the world's largest mobility shows.
+The International Motor Show Germany or International Mobility Show Germany, in German known as the Internationale Automobil-Ausstellung (IAA – International Automobile Exhibition), is one of the world's largest mobility trade fairs.
 It consists of two separate fairs, that subdivided in 1991.
-While the IAA MOBILITY displays passenger vehicles, motorcycles and bikes, the IAA TRANSPORTATION specializes in commercial vehicles.
+While the IAA Mobility displays passenger vehicles, motorcycles and bikes, the IAA Transportation specializes in commercial vehicles.
 Before the separation, the show was held solely at the Messe Frankfurt.

+In 2021, the IAA adopted the New Mobility World concept, formats and business model, rebranded to IAA Mobility, and moved to Munich.

-The IAA is organized by the Verband der Automobilindustrie (VDA – Association of the German Automotive Industry) and is scheduled by the Organisation Internationale des Constructeurs d'Automobiles (OICA), who recognize the IAA as one of the "big five" (most prestigious auto shows worldwide).
+The IAA is organized by the Verband der Automobilindustrie (VDA – Association of the German Automotive Industry) and is scheduled by the Organisation Internationale des Constructeurs d'Automobiles (OICA), who recognize the IAA as one of the "big five" most prestigious auto shows worldwide.

 History

+At the turn of the 20th century

 In 1897 the first IAA was held at the Hotel Bristol in Berlin, with a total of eight motor vehicles on display.
 As the automobile became more known and accepted, the IAA became a fixed event in Germany, with at least one held every year, usually in Berlin.
-From 1905–1907, there were two per year, as the production had increased to an industrial level.
+From 1905 to 1907, there were two per year, as the production had increased to an industrial level.
 In the next years the show was suspended due to the ongoing World War I, and was then reinstated in 1921 with 67 automobile manufacturers displaying 90 vehicles under the motto "comfort".

 Despite the still perceptible after-effects of the global recession, the 22nd IAA was held in Berlin in 1931, with a total of 295,000 visitors.
 For the first time the exhibition included front-wheel drive vehicles.
 In 1939, the 29th installation of the event gathered a total of 825,000 visitors – an all-time record at that time.
 The new Volkswagen was presented for the first time, which later came to be known as the Beetle.
+This was the last IAA before it was again suspended during World War II.

+Post World War II

-This was the last IAA before it was again suspended during World War II, after which Germany and Berlin was divided, with West-Berlin being isolated within Communist East Germany.
-From 1947–1949, West Germany's automobile and accessories manufacturers took part in the export trade fair in Hanover.
+After World War II Germany and Berlin were divided.
+From 1947 to 1949, West Germany's automobile and accessories manufacturers took part in the export trade fair in Hanover.
 The automobile industry's hall acted like a magnet on the public, with a great number of visitors coming to the show.
-In 1951 the show was held on the Messe Frankfurt for the first time.
-The event, which was held in April, attracted a total of 570,000 visitors, with exhibits including the first HGV to have a turbo diesel engine.
+In 1951 the Verband der Automobilindustrie (VDA – Association of the German Automotive Industry) moved the IAA to Frankfurt and the federal State of Hesse purchased shares in the Messe Frankfurt.
+The trade fair was held in April and attracted a total of 570,000 visitors, with exhibits including the first HGV to have a turbo diesel engine.
 Just six months later, in September 1951, a second exhibition in Berlin was held, gathering 290,000 visitors.
 From then on, the German automobile industry bade farewell to its traditional exhibition site in Berlin and relocated the motor show completely to Frankfurt.
 The IAA was also rescheduled to only take place every other year.